godatadriven/godatadriven-blog/content/installing-cloudera-on-azure.md

 ## Hadoop & Cloudera: a short introduction
 Apache Hadoop is a framework that allows distributed processing of large data sets across clusters of computers.
 It is designed to scale up by simply adding servers, thus immediately adding local computing power and storage.
 Rather than relying on the hardware to deliver high-availability, the library itself is designed to detect and handle failures on the application layer.

 Cloudera is an active contributor to the Apache Hadoop project and provides an enterprise-ready distribution which bundles multiple open-source projects.
 The Cloudera enterprise data hub is a unified platform that can collect and store unlimited data cost-effectively and reliably, and enable diverse users to quickly gain value from that data through a collection of frameworks that span data processing, interactive analytics, and real-time serving applications.
-With an enterprise data hub, it is possible to deliver integrated analytic solutions for less cost and effort than ever before.
+The Enterprise Data Hub makes it possible to deliver integrated analytic solutions for less cost and effort than ever before.

 Afbeelding

 The enterprise data hub comprises proprietary elements as well as many open source components like HDFS, YARN, MapReduce, Zookeeper, HBase, Spark, Hive, Impala, Pig, Sqoop, Cloudera Search and Navigator.
-For a description of all these components please [visit the Cloudera Glossary]( http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/glossaries.html).
+For a description of all these components please [visit the Cloudera Glossary](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/glossaries.html).

 With all these components integrated and managed by one interface an organization can load and store all types of data, transform the data in a usable format, create workflows to easily explore the data and then run data-driven experiments and analysis over unlimited data.